css-materials/course-site/content/setup/git/git-configure/index.md

 {{% callout note %}}

-This method is preferred since it allows for seamless communication between R and Git for all possible applications.
+This method is the most common since it allows for seamless communication between R and Git for all possible applications.
+However, if you are using R Workbench, please autenticate with the SSH method (below)

 {{% /callout %}}

-With this method you will [clone](/faq/homework-guidelines/#homework-workflow) repositories using a regular HTTPS url like `https://github.com/<OWNER>/<REPO>.git`.
+With this method you will clone repositories using a regular HTTPS url like `https://github.com/<OWNER>/<REPO>.git`.
 You will need a **personal access token** (PAT) and use that as your credential for HTTPS operations.

 ### Get a PAT